Monday, October 31, 2011

 The jewelry dress stand above comes from Chic Indulgences.
 It's one of the company's Victorian gowns; there's also Can Can couture, Bohemian chic, Hollywood legends and more.

 Dolls Unlimited Omaha only has a few mannequin jewelry stands, but the ones it has are pretty darn nice.
+Update on July 29, 2014: I'm no longer finding jewelry mannequins at that site.

 This mannequin jewelry holder comes from Kings River.